 Only specifying the columns you need

 Actual data in Treasure Data is stored as a columnar storage format, which is optimized for the query using only specific columns.
-So restricting accessed columns can improve your query performance significantly.
-Please specify the needed columns instead of using a wildcard (*).
+Restricting accessed columns can improve your query performance significantly.
+Specify only needed columns instead of using a wildcard (*).

 [GOOD]: SELECT time,user,host FROM tbl [BAD]: SELECT * FROM tbl